Matthew Falcomata

 AI Consultant - Melbourne, VIC

-AI consulting for Melbourne small service businesses.
+AI consultant for small service businesses in Melbourne

-The work is practical: map the workflow, decide where AI can help, build a useful system, and document it.
+I work with Melbourne-based businesses remotely.
+The work is practical: map the workflow, decide where AI can help, build a useful system, and document it so the team can keep using it after handover.

 What slows Melbourne service businesses down